xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 <!-- https://blog.logrocket.com/6-best-package-managers-windows-beyond/#ninite -->
 leaving the command line, ninite aims to install & update software all at once using a `.exe`

-very usefull after a windows installation to download all your software at once if you didn't have winget at first
+very usefull after a windows installation to download all your software at once if you don't want winget

 running it more than once will update the selected software

-on their website, software to download can be choose, from that it will generate a `.exe` to install them
+on their website, software to download can be choosen, from that it will generate a `.exe` to install them

 {{< button href="https://ninite.com/" target="_blank" >}}
 select software to install & "Get Your Ninite"